trocafone/laika/docs/reports.rst

 -  query\_file: path to a file that contains plane sql code.
 Will be ignored if query is specified.
 -  connection: name of the connection to use.
 -  variables: A dictionary with values to replace in query code.
+It can be overwritten via the cli.
 You can find further explanation in :ref:`query-templating`.

 Example of a query report: